-Evidence Based, Promising, Best and Emerging Practices Defined
+Evidence-Based, Best, Promising, and Emerging Practices Defined

 - Best Practices are programs, strategies, or approaches that have resulted from a rigorous process of peer review and evaluation that indicates effectiveness in improving prevention outcomes for a target population.

-- Emerging Practices are programs, strategies or approaches which incorporate the philosophy, values, characteristics, and indicators of other positive/effective prevention interventions.
+- Emerging Practices are programs, strategies or approaches that incorporate the philosophy, values, characteristics, and indicators of other positive/effective prevention interventions.
 They are based on guidelines, protocols, standards, or preferred practice patterns that have been proven to lead to effective public health outcomes.
 They also incorporate a process of continual quality improvement.

 Using an EBP increases the chance that the program will work as intended.
 However, there is no one-size-fits-all program.
 The best fit intervention is one that is relevant to the community logic model and appropriate to the community’s needs, resources, and readiness to act.

 Most, if not all, EBPs are developed based on research and theory about what program components are likely to work for the targeted population.
 To ensure successful outcomes, it is often important to implement the program with fidelity, making sure to include all the core components of the program during implementation.
 If you need to adapt the program to fit local conditions or meet specific needs, these changes should be made carefully and systematically, based on a thorough understanding of the program theory and core components.

 To help guide your work, you can explore some resources to access information on evidence-based prevention programs and practices.
 One such resource is Blueprints for Healthy Youth Development where you can find interventions based on specific criteria, like focusing on problem behaviors surrounding alcohol and illicit drug use.
 Another great resource is The Guide to Community Preventive Services, which provides recommendations and findings from the Community Preventive Services Task Force (Task Force) regarding programs and policies on public health topics, including excessive alcohol consumption.